RNAGenScape: Property-Guided, Optimized Generation of mRNA Sequences with Manifold Langevin Dynamics: Related Works

 Machine learning is becoming increasingly popular for optimizing biological sequences such as DNA, RNA, and proteins.
 This section reviews recent advances in sequence modeling and optimization, with an emphasis on mRNAs.

-Current machine learning approaches for sequence design can be grouped into three main paradigms, but each addresses only part of the challenge~(Table~\ref{tab:teaser}).

-\textit{De novo} generative models excel at creating novel sequences, but fundamentally operate by generating from scratch rather than refining existing functional sequences~\citep{prykhodko2019novo, mendez2020novo, ProteinMPNN, ProteinGAN, ProGen, RFdiffusion}.
-Classic optimization strategies~\citep{GradientAscent, zinkevich2003online, brooks1998markov, MCMC_ML, selman2006hill} are capable of improving known sequences, but typically lack mechanisms to ensure that intermediate variants remain consistent with the underlying biological distribution.
-More recent deep learning methods for sequence generation and optimization~\citep{DiffAb, IgLM, NOS} aim to combine generative modeling with property-driven objectives, but their optimization trajectories remain opaque, offering limited interpretability of which sequence changes drive functional improvements.
-Furthermore, existing methods cannot interpolate between sequences.
-Consequently, a framework that enables biologically-grounded sequence engineering remains needed~\citep{wu2019machine}.
+\textit{De novo} generative models excel at creating novel sequences, but fundamentally operate by generating from scratch rather than refining existing functional sequences~\cite{prykhodko2019novo, mendez2020novo, ProteinMPNN, ProteinGAN, ProGen, RFdiffusion}.
+Classic optimization strategies~\cite{GradientAscent, zinkevich2003online, brooks1998markov, MCMC_ML, selman2006hill} are capable of improving known sequences, but typically lack mechanisms to ensure that intermediate variants remain consistent with the underlying biological distribution.
+More recent deep learning methods for sequence generation and optimization~\cite{DiffAb, IgLM, NOS} aim to combine generative modeling with property-driven objectives, but their optimization trajectories remain opaque, offering limited interpretability of which sequence changes drive functional improvements.
+Most closely related to our geometric perspective, recent manifold-aware generative frameworks~\cite{MFM, gg_dWJS} account for data geometry, but they focus on population-level transport or guided discrete sampling, rather than stepwise property optimization of individual sequences.
+Consequently, a framework that enables biologically-grounded sequence engineering remains needed~\cite{wu2019machine}.

-An extended related works section can be found in Appendix~\ref{appx:related_works}.
+An extended related works section can be found in Supplementary Section~\ref{supp:related_works}.